May 1st Battery Rebate Changes: Everything You Need to Know⚡

 However, as the rebate alteration deadline fast-approaches, the industry faces another issue.
 With such a strong uptake of battery demand, local battery installers are most likely to struggle to keep up and fit everyone in before the May cut off.

-Assisted by clever, high-urgency marketing and low awareness of what’s actually changing about the scheme, customers who want battery storage are now scrambling to get in before rebates drop in price.
+Assisted by clever, high-urgency marketing and a low awareness of what’s actually changing about the scheme, customers who want battery storage are now scrambling to get in before rebates drop in price.

 Even though most think it will be a dramatic reduction in value, it may not be as much as you think initially.
 Because of the urgency, installers all over the Newcastle and Hunter region have booked out their calendars to and past May.

 How much is the federal battery rebate in 2026?
-If you compare the same 20kWh battery both installed now and after, you'd be able to get $5,145 off right now, but you'd also be able to get $4,165 after May 1.
+If you compare the same 20kWh battery both installed now and after, you'd be able to get $5,145 off now, but you'd also be able to get $4,165 after May 1.
 That's a difference of $980.

 How much can you save on Tesla Powerwall 3?
 Using Tesla Powerwall 3 as an example, claiming the federal battery subsidy